-The mottled sculpin (Cottus bairdi) lives in shallow, cold water throughout Yellowstone except in the Yellowstone River above Lower Falls and in Yellowstone Lake.
-This species eats small insects and some fish, and is consumed by trout.
+The mottled sculpin (Cottus bairdi) lives primarily in shallow, cold water throughout Yellowstone, but it is also found in the Yellowstone River above the Lower Falls and in Yellowstone Lake.
+It has modified pectoral and pelvic fins to help it move and grip the bottom of the stream.
+It lacks scales and a swim bladder.
+It eats small insects, fish, and fish eggs, and is consumed by trout.

 Bigelow, P.E., T.M.
 Koel, D. Mahony, B. Ertel, B. Rowdon, and S.T.
 Olliff.
 2003.
 Protection of native Yellowstone cutthroat trout in Yellowstone Lake, Yellowstone National Park, Wyoming, Edited by US Department of the Interior, National Park Service.
 Fort Collins, CO: National Park Service, Water Resources Division.